bhiramkh/Political-Events-and-CAC40-Index/README.md

 This project investigates whether French domestic political developments significantly influence the CAC40 index, using event study methodology to analyse price movements and volatility changes to major political events between 2022-2025.

 # Objectives
-- Quantify the immediate and short-term market response to French political events
+- Quantify the immediate and short-term market response to French political events.
 - Analyse volatility changes to measure market uncertainty.
 - Determine whether CAC40's global exposure insulates it from domestic politics.